jrmeyerhofer/LITA2017/Lesson_1/README.md

 ## Lesson Steps

 1. Open Google Drive: https://drive.google.com
-2. Create a new GAS file by clicking the New button -> More -> Google Apps Script
+2. Create a new GAS file by clicking the New button -> More -> Google Apps Script.
+If you don't see GAS, click on the Connect more apps link and search for Google.
+You should see Google Apps Script.
+Click the Connect button.
 3. Note the Google Doc like environment
 4. Name our file: "LITA 2017 Test script (Lesson 1)"
 5. Examine the File menu:<br/>